drakeasberry/2021_Resbaz_Python/shell-lessons/1_intro-to-shell.md

 ### Windows

-If you are on Windows you are using the BsSh emulator that you installed with Git.
+If you are on Windows you are using the BaSh emulator that you installed with Git.
 This is an emulator because it basically fakes the real BaSh commands to make them work on Windows.

 ### MacOS